Dog Licensing Information

 Renew online In order to license your dog through our online payment system, a valid rabies certificate (valid for 12+ months) must already be on file with Marion County Dog Services.

-Print out an application for new licenses and mail to the Dog Shelter or bring to either location
+Print out an application for new licenses and mail to the Dog Shelter or bring to one of the locations listed below.

 Purchase a license at the Marion County Dog Shelter located at:

-Purchase a license at Public Works located at:
+Purchase a license at Marion County Public Works located at:

 - It's the law.
 Under ORS 609.100 and MCC 6.05.060 all dogs that reside in Marion County who either have permanent teeth or are six months old must be licensed.
 Failure to license may result in court action and fines.